Web Analytics

 faqs about menstrual discs

 Using a my mimi menstrual disc?
-Here are some answers about how the cervix can affect usage:
+Here are some common questions about cervix position and disc use:

 can i use a menstrual disc if my cervix is low during my period?

-Yes, my mimi discs are designed to sit just below the cervix—even when it’s lower during menstruation.
+Yes. my mimi menstrual discs are designed to sit just below the cervix, even when it is lower during menstruation.

 how do i know if my menstrual disc is placed correctly?